AdobeDocs/experience-manager-core-components.en/help/components/teaser.md

 |v2|-|Compatible|Compatible|
 | [v1](v1/teaser.md) |Compatible |Compatible | Compatible|

-## Next Generation Dynamic Media Support {#next-gen-dm}
+## Remote Assets Support {#remote-assets}

-The Teaser Component (as of [release 2.23.2](/help/versions.md)) supports Next Generation Dynamic Media remote assets.
+The Teaser Component (as of [release 2.23.2](/help/versions.md)) supports remote assets using Dynamic Media with OpenAPI.

-[Once configured,](/help/developing/next-gen-dm.md) you can select assets from a remote Next Generation Dynamic Media service for your teaser component.
+[Once configured,](/help/developing/next-gen-dm.md) you can select assets from a remote Dynamic Media with OpenAPI service for your teaser component.

 ## Sample Component Output {#sample-component-output}